 Table of Contents

-You must send a tax return if in the last tax year (6th April to 5th April), you were:
+You must send a tax return to HMRC if, during the last tax year (April 6 to April 5), you were:

 - Self-employed as a sole trader and earned more than £1,000